 Frustrated by existing solutions to analyze spatial data, Javier de la Torre and Sergio Álvarez Leiva set out to make it easier and that's when CartoDB - now CARTO, was born.

 Think of how many still dispute climate change, despite scientific consensus.
 A big part of this is due to how complicated it is to understand the data.
 That's why we began our mission to get the best location data into the hands of change makers around the world.

 CARTO to help coffee farmers visualize the results of their analysis, and to continue their work towards building more sustainable supply chains to help bring farmers out of poverty.Read Fairtade Coffe Farming Story

 Sightline Institute’s mission is to make the Northwest a global model of sustainability—strong communities, a green economy, and a healthy environment.
 This map explores how Seattle city zoning impacts access to public green spaces.Read City Zoning Impact Story

 Understanding the correlation between foreclosure rates, race, and the redlining policies of the 1930’s through spatial analysis and visualization empowers citizens to advocate for their housing rights, improve living conditions and protect themselves from predatory practices.Read Anti-Eviction Mapping Story

-CARTO Grants for Good provide access to nonprofits for 1 year, including:
+CARTO Grants for Good provide access to nonprofits for 1 year, or to organizations fighting against COVID-19 for 3 months, including: